Typebi/Resume/README.md

 # Typebi's Resume

 **Hello.
-This is me, Typebi.
+I'm Typebi.
 This repository is for my resume.
-And you can see the contents of resume [here](https://typebi.gq/).
+You can see the contents of resume [here](https://typebi.gq/).
-You can also contact me by email: Typebi.dev@gmail.com
+And you can also contact me by email: Typebi.dev@gmail.com
 Thank you.**